woodser/monero-ts/README.md

 This project is a Node.js library for creating Monero applications using RPC or WebAssembly bindings to [monero v0.16.0.0 'Nitrogen Nebula'](https://github.com/monero-project/monero/tree/v0.16.0.0).

 * Supports wallet and daemon RPC clients.
-* Supports fully client-side wallets using WebAssembly.
+* Supports fully client-side wallets using native WebAssembly bindings.
+* Supports multisig, view-only, and offline wallets.
 * Uses a clearly defined [data model and API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
 * Wallet implementations are interchangeable by conforming to a [common interface](https://moneroecosystem.org/monero-javascript/MoneroWallet.html).
 * [Query wallet transactions, transfers, and outputs](docs/developer_guide/query_data_model.md) by their many attributes.